uncefact/project-vckit/rfcs/contributing.md

 If you are here because you forgot to sign off your commits, fear not.
 Check out [how to sign off previous commits](#how-to-sign-off-previous-commits)

-We use developer certificate of origin (DCO) in all Hyperledger repositories, so to get your pull requests accepted, you must certify your commits by signing off on each commit.
+We use developer certificate of origin (DCO) on all vc-kit related repositories, so to get your pull requests accepted, you must certify your commits by signing off on each commit.

 #### Signing off your current commit
-  - `$ git commit -s -m "your commit message"`
+  - `$ git commit -s -m "docs(rfcs): your commit message"`
   - To see if your commits have been signed off, run `$ git log`.
 Any commits including a line with `Signed-off-by: Example Author <author.email@example.com>` are signed off.
   - If you need to re-sign the most current commit, use `$ git commit --amend --no-edit -s`.